bhatRV/log-parser/README.md

  >> Basic tool , No REST APIs included.
 Can be extended if required
  >> import statements are Auto added, dint invest time to remove the wild chars.hope that's ok

+Screen shot of out put attached as output.jpg